elastic/integrations/packages/ceph/docs/README.md

       "api": "52dffd92-a103-4a10-bfce-5b60f48f764e"
 }
 ```
-In the above JSON, please consider `api` as API User and value of `52dffd92-a103-4a10-bfce-5b60f48f764e` as API Secret while configuring an integration.
+In the above JSON, please consider `api` as API User and value of `52dffd92-a103-4a10-bfce-5b60f48f764e` as API Secret Key while configuring an integration.

 ## Validation